se7enxweb/exponential-basic-platform/documentation/ABOUT.md

 ## About

-We are actively working to bring **Exponential Basic 2.4.0** to the general public.
+We are now preparing and working to bring **Exponential Basic 2.4.0.2** to the general public.

 Exponential Basic 2.4 is the completed work started by 7x years ago to upgrade eZ Publish 2 Kernel Implementation of a easy to use PHP Personal Home Page CMS or Community Website Building Platform to more modern PHP versions.